 That urge towards the journey and not the destination is the same one that is driving Lorelai away from her home.

 As luck would have it, before they even leave town, they get stuck at the new traffic light, which is timed to come on even if there is no other traffic on the road, and will stay on until the oldest and feeblest person in Stars Hollow can safely get across the road.
 It’s symbolic of the way that it will always be difficult for them to leave Stars Hollow, even temporarily.
 There is something in the town which holds them captive to some extent.
+Scott Patterson’s I’m All In podcast makes note of the fact that while they are trapped at the lights, the door to Luke’s Diner is already open … perhaps a hint of where Lorelai’s future lies.

 This is the literal “red light on the wedding night” alluded to in the episode’s title, although strictly speaking it isn’t the wedding night, but several days before the wedding.
 Symbolically though, it means that Lorelai has put a stop to her wedding going ahead.